resourceguru/api-docs/endpoints/time_off.md

 Parameter | Default | Description
 --- | --- | --- | ---
-resource_ids | | Only retrieve Time Off/Downtime events for the given resources
+resource_ids | | Only retrieve Time Off/Downtime events for the given resources.
 limit | 50 | Limit the number of results returned for pagination.
 To retrieve all the results use `0`. offset | 0 | Offset the results for pagination, starting from the given record number. from | | Set a start date range for Time Off/Downtime events.